brandonocasey/npm-preset/README.md

 ```

 ## Writing Presets
+A preset must hav a main file that exports a function or an object.
+The function accepts the current npm-script config as the only argument and must return an object containing the scripts that you would like to add to the list.
+The object must contain the scripts that you would like to add.

+Things to know:
+* if you need to pass config files during a command you will want to use absolute paths to do so.
+* When a script is run process.env.NPM_SCRIPT_CONFIG will be set to the current `npm-script` config.
+This should allow you to use any of the special variables from that file just about anywhere (babel config, rollup config, a random npm script)

+## The npm-script "config"
+This is not really a config, its more of a useful state object that is passed around.
+Properties include:

+* author: The author string for the current package, this is special because it will break down an author object into a string.
+* root: The absolute root directory of the current package
+* name: The name of the package minus the scope
+* scope: The scope of the package minus the name
+* moduleName: camelCase version of the name, usually used in global exporting on window for the browser
+* pkg: The unmodified app package.
+* npmScript: The final npmScript config, after small modification have been done and `pkg['npm-script']` has been taken into account.
+* scripts: This starts with the scripts from the current package, from there presets are merged into this script list

 ## Recommendations
 We recommend that `npm-script` and any presets be locked to a single version and not a version range.
 We then recommend that `greenkeeper` be enabled so that it can submit prs for to update `npm-script`.
 This will prevent your build pipeline from changing out from under you and from any break that may be possible.